TristanvanLeeuwen/InleidingSC2-CT/README.md

 * Image reconstruction using Filtered Back Projection and Algebraic reconstruction methods
 * Practical aspects

-The lecture notes are available under a .. license.
+The lecture notes are available under a CC-BY license.

 # Overzicht